ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 - VisiCalc could copy a vertical or a horizontal range of cells, but not a rectangle (meaning cells in more than one row and more than one column).
 Cinque will allow for rectangular range copying as well.
 - VisiCalc did not have both fixed and relative references in formulas.
 You chose at the time of replicating a cell from one place to another if it should be replicated relative or fixed.
 If you are copying a range then you have to answer that question for each cell that has a reference to another cell.
 Cinque will go ahead and use the \$ symbol to represent when a column or row in a reference should be fixed during replication.
 - VisiCalc allowed circular references, primarily because of the recalculation mode.
 The manual said they can be very useful, but I'm skeptical.
 The manual for v1.1 no longer mentions the usefulness of a circular reference.
+- Cinque will naturally allow multiple users to edit the same document at the same time.
+- I think you could only overwrite a cell in the first release of VisiCalc, not edit existing text/value/formula.
 - VisiCalc had a monetary format but Cinque will have a monetary field type.
-At this time that just means that it is a numeric field with a scale of 2 (only two digits to the right of the decimal point).
+The monetary field type stores currency with a fixed fractional precision (2 digits to the right of the decimal).
+It can store any value between -92233720368547758.08 and +92233720368547758.07.
+Most spreadsheets do not have a monetary field and can create math errors due to rounding and storing money at a greater precision than the currency allows.
 - VisiCalc stored numbers and formulas in the same field.
 Cinque stores formulas separate from numbers.
-- Cinque will naturally allow multiple users to edit the same document at the same time.
-- I think you could only overwrite a cell in the first release of VisiCalc, not edit existing text/value/formula.

-### v1.1 - UI Improvements
+### v1.1 - UI Sprint

 Step 5 of the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) states that all bugs need to be resolved before new code is written.
 This will be considered a given for all further releases.

-As for the UI improvements, this sprint will be to put in place the bare minimum expectations of users today that were not part of VisiCalc:
+The first UI sprint will be to bring the UI to modern parity of web based spreadsheets in terms of keyboard commands alone.

-- parity with modern keyboard expectations (highlight a range, ctrl-c, ctrl-v)
-- add mouse related functionality
-- add touch related functionality for phone/tablet use
-- dark mode - this is a bit of a fad in 2020, but VisiCalc was in dark mode in the 80's so it makes sense to include this at this time
+- [ ] Highlight a range of cells
+- [ ] Dark mode

 ### v1.2 - API Alpha

-I have not started to define what the API is at this time, but it will be very simple and since it will be considered Alpha, there will be no contract that it will not include breaking changes on a regular basis.
+I have not started to define what the API is at this time, but the first release of the API will be a very simple REST based API.
+It will be considered Alpha, there will be no contract that it will not include breaking changes on a regular basis.

+It is most likely that it will expose all of the functionality that the web based version does.
+It should be possible to build an entirely new clone of the UI but let Cinque handle all the logic.

+All new functionality in the future will be released to the API at the same time it is release to the UI.

 ### v1.3 - VisiCalc 1.1

-- [ ] New operators - \< \> = \<= \>= \<\>
+- [ ] New operators: \< \> = \<= \>= \<\>
 - [ ] @not(value)
 - [ ] @and(list)
 - [ ] @or(list)